About Your Bladder Surgery With a Continent Cutaneous Diversion

 Sexuality

 Sexuality includes many aspects of caring and closeness.
 It isn’t only having sex.
 You and your partner can build other forms of sexual and emotional expression.
 Most important, remember that your surgery doesn’t change your feelings for each other.
 Sexual counseling to talk about these issues can help.
-Any member of your healthcare team can refer you to counseling.
+To see a counselor at one of our sexual health clinics, ask a member of your care team for a referral.

-The American Cancer Society (ACS) offers free booklets on cancer and sexual health called Sex and the Man With Cancer and Sex and the Woman With Cancer.
-You can get copies by calling 800-ACS-2345 (800-227-2345) or visiting the ACS website, www.cancer.org.
+The American Cancer Society (ACS) offers free booklets on cancer and sexual health called Sex and the Adult Male With Cancer and Sex and the Adult Female With Cancer.
+You can get copies by visiting the ACS website at www.cancer.org or by calling 800-ACS-2345 (800-227-2345).

 Managing your feelings